moniquecardoso25/Data-Science-Projects/House Price Prediction/README.md

 # House Prices Prediction - Advanced Regression Techniques

+*I created an article on Medium.
+Check on the link: https://medium.com/@moniquecardoso123/house-price-prediction-advanced-regression-techniques-ba946409551c*

 ## Objective

 The aim of this project was to predict house prices using the Kaggle dataset "House Prices: Advanced Regression Techniques."
 As a self-taught data science enthusiast, I sought to demonstrate my skills in exploratory analytics, feature engineering, and machine learning models.